 No need to say that with this rule in mind, my relations with people got to a whole new level.

-Does it mean that everyone should do the same and set their own business?
+Does it mean that everyone should do the same and set up their own business?
 No!
 Most people would not feel happy in a setting in which you are constantly unsure about your future.
-What I mean is: finding your optimal working scheme changes your life for the better.
+What I mean is: that finding your optimal working scheme changes your life for the better.
 I would not be the happiest in a corporation, yet I found my peace of mind in my own company.

 Are you still unsure about what to do next with your professional life and where to go to best develop yourself?
 Perhaps this new test will help you!
-I not only created it, but I also took the test by myself, and I fully agree with my results—I even recorded a video about my impressions 🙂 So, if you would like to check if you have the potential for an entrepreneur, please take a look!
+I not only created it, but I also took the test by myself, and I fully agree with my results—I even recorded a video about my impressions.
+So, if you would like to check if you have the potential for an entrepreneur, please take a look!

 Please cite as: